July 6 – August 18, 2023

 The two introductory courses in Clinical Epidemiology and Biostatistics are directed at clinical investigators and comprise the core of this program.
 These courses are inter-related, present the students with exercises in “active learning,” and provide experience in many aspects of clinical research.
 They meet daily during a seven-week period.

 All participants in the PCE also take two elective courses, each of which lasts for one-half of the summer session.
-Elective courses include the following:
+Elective courses offered in previous years include:

 Linear and Longitudinal Regression (BST215)

 Ethical Basis of the Practice of Public Health (ID251)

 Introduction to Methods and Applications in Health Services Research (HPM276)

 Research with Large Databases (HPM299)

 Medical Informatics (HPM512)

 Machine Learning: Collaborative Data Science in Healthcare (BST209)

 After completion of the PCE, qualified degree students may enroll in the following advanced PCE courses in a subsequent summer: